All Things Stewart Springs

 _____________________

-The new 'ownership' is part of a peripherally spiritual professional organization called the Pneuma Institute.
+The present 'ownership' is part of a peripherally spiritual professional organization called the Pneuma Institute.

 From the website: "We are certain that only through peace born in the depths of our hearts can humans inspire and transmit inner peace to their society and to the world."

 No argument there.
 Sounds great.
-One not knowing any better reading that but not reading between the lines, might think, 'Well, 'bout time!
-At last, an aware and conscious Springs stewardship, working to redeem the place, finally saving it from decades of unapologetic commercial exploitation, gross mismanagement and shameful neglect...
+One not knowing any better reading that but not reading between the lines might think, 'Well, 'bout time!
+At last, an aware and conscious Springs stewardship, working to redeem the place, finally save it from decades of unapologetic commercial exploitation, gross mismanagement and shameful neglect...

-...now the realm can finally become a reinvigorated, affordable sanctuary grounds promoting higher awareness and natural organic being...Hallelujah!
-Turning nature-rich Springs into a thriving, infectiously can-do, community-active oasis that the place's fans have always dreamed of, it will finally join the wider region's other progressive-minded rural spring resorts.
+...now the realm can finally become a reinvigorated, affordable sanctuary grounds, promoting higher awareness and natural organic being...Hallelujah!
+Turning nature-rich Springs into a thriving, infectiously can-do, community-active oasis that the place's fans have always dreamed of, it will at last join the wider region's other progressive-minded rural spring resorts.

 Ojala que; if only...